Auto-da-Fé (novel): Plot and themes

 The novel is a dark and disorienting tale of the self-destructive character of totalitarian thinking.
 On 24 May 1946, Kate O'Brien for The Spectator described it as "Appalling, magnificent....
 [It] screams and bellows of evil, out of which a supremely mad, unfaceable book is orchestrated ... of which we dare not deny the genius."

 The protagonist is Herr Doktor Peter Kien, a famed and famously reclusive forty-year-old philologist and Sinologist who is uninterested in human interaction or sex, content with his monkish, highly disciplined life in his book-lined apartment in Vienna.
 He uses the least amount of furniture possible, to make room for his pacing through his lofty rooms, sleeping on a small divan.
 He holds books at a higher value than human life, and becomes obsessed with the protection of his library, which he fancies the largest private library in the city:

 He himself was the owner of the most important private library in the whole of this great city.
 He carried a minute portion of it with him wherever he went.
 His passion for it, the only one which he had permitted himself during a life of austere and exacting study, moved him to take special precautions.
 Books, even bad ones, tempted him easily into making a purchase.
-Fortunately, the great number of the book shops did not open until after eight o'clock.
+Fortunately, the greater number of the book shops did not open until after eight o'clock.

 Kien categorically rejects the ignominiousness and immorality of working for money, and has been living on an inheritance from his father for over a decade.
 He publishes an article or two every few years, to the delight of the larger European academic community.
 He is constantly prevailed upon to accept various academic posts, but is absorbed in his studies and shuns social and physical contacts.
-He is obsessive-compulsive in his efforts to avoid contamination, and much of the book is a tortured comedy of his descent into madness and being thrown into close contact with a world that he doesn't understand: "You draw closer to truth by shutting yourself off from mankind" (Canetti, 15).
+He is obsessive-compulsive in his efforts to avoid contamination, and much of the book is a tortured comedy of his descent into madness and being thrown into close contact with a world that he doesn't understand: "You draw closer to truth by shutting yourself off from mankind".